 For a short time in the late 1950s all of the Rawlings clan settled in Hamilton, Canada, where Bill and his brother worked in a nail factory.
 They continued to wrestle and worked out at the Al Spittles gymnasium.
 Apart from his father Ernie Baldwin was a big influence on the young Rawlings, training him at his gymnasium in Tingley.
 Bill was a familiar figure to television fans in the 1960s yet is remembered as a more than competent worker seen at his best as part of the three man Rawlings team described by Grizzled Veteran above.

-The third member of the Rawlings clan who, like his brother, was a powerful skilled wrestler who failed to match the ring presence of the old man.
+Born on 30th October, 1935, the third member of the Rawlings clan who, like his brother Bill, was a powerful skilled wrestler that failed to match the ring presence of the old man.
 Hardly surprising with Alf being such a rugged force in the ring.

 None of this should take anything away from Jim, who was a valuable part of the 1950s and 1960s wrestling fraternity.
 Although never a main event performer he was often seen wrestling on television during the first half of the 1960s.
-Trained by his dad he could certainly handle himself in the ring and the photo demonstrates that the youngest of the Rawlings family certainly looked the part.
+Trained by his dad he could certainly handle himself in the ring.

 Also like brother Bill his father’s influence was given a finishing touch when he went on to train at Ernie Baldwin's Tingley gym, following amateur grounding at the Hill Top Amateur Club in Bradford.